 Vineyard size1 ha

 Altitude200m to 450m

 Cold carbonic maceration at 10-12ºC (50-54ºF)

-Elevage7-9 months in very old barrels and demi-muids, minimum 10 years old from both red and white wines.
-30 % in demi-muids and 70 % in 225 L barrels for a duration of 7-9 months.
+Elevage7-9 months in very old barrels and demi-muids, minimum 10 years old.
+30% in demi-muids and 70% in 225 L barrels for a duration of 7-9 months.
 Racked by gravity.

 Harvest typeHand Harvested

 Fining/FilteringBottled unfiltered by gravity following the lunar calendar